 (Surgery & Radiography) for Cats & Dogs No food after midnight, the previous evening, although water is allowed overnight.
-Please arrive between 8.30am & 9am.
+Please arrive just after 8am.
 Please toilet your pet prior to arrival.

 We understand that even the most minor operation may cause you considerable anxiety.
 We shall keep you involved all the way and we assure you that we shall give your pet individual and caring attention.

 The Consent Form

 We shall ask you, or an authorised adult, for written permission to perform the operation on your pet.
 We make time to guide you through the consent form so that we can explain any terms that you do not understand or are worried about.
 Some optional extras such as the pre-anaesthetic bloods and the intravenous fluids are discussed below.

 We ask you to come in before the date of operation, so we can ensure you fully understand the consent form and give you time to ask any questions you may have.
 You may request a financial estimate at this appointment, either printed or verbal.